ssimsangmin49-creator/azadrg/afc500/overview.md

 Among these, we attempted to manufacture a 500mm size, which is a size that can be produced by hand.

-All unnecessary parts have been removed to make it as easy to see and understand as possible.
+####All unnecessary parts have been removed to make it as easy to see and understand as possible.
 ---

 ### Chamber Overview

-The chamber consists only of a connection device for injecting compressed air into the central pipe, an auxiliary fuel inlet, and temperature measuring holes at the second and third stages.<br> Therefore, except for the compressed air injection method, everything is manual.
+The chamber consists only of a connection device for injecting compressed air into the central pipe, an auxiliary fuel inlet, and temperature measuring holes at the second and third stages.

+Therefore, except for the compressed air injection method, everything is manual.

 ---